-Brock Lesnar tattoos: What does the ink on his chest and back signify?
+Brock Lesnar tattoos: What does the ink on his chest and back mean?

-We take a look at the meaning behind the Brock Lesnar's chest and back tattoos.
+We take a look at the meaning behind the Brock Lesnar's tattoo

 Brock Lesnar is considered one of the most dominant athletes in combat sports history.
 UFC commentator Joe Rogan has even gone to the extent of saying he simply has “superior genetics”.The context of the comment was Lesnar’s botched shooting star press against Kurt Angle at Wrestlemania XIX, and Rogan said that had it been anyone else, they would’ve either been dead or paralyzed.
 But Lesnar being the freak athlete that he is, managed to finish the match by lifting Angle up and hitting him with an F-5.